-To recall a setup you have previously saved, use the Recall Setup Recall Setup. button in the same menu.
+To recall a setup you have previously saved, use the Recall Setup menu.

+button in the same

 Try to use the Save Setup button to save important setups!

 Remember always to copy important settings and waveforms to an external disk.
 If your original files are damaged or lost, you can restore the files from the backup disk.